PSEG Nuclear LLC

 Hope Creek Nuclear Generating Station

 Operated by PSEG Nuclear, Hope Creek is located along with Salem Generating Station on a 740 acre site in Salem County, New Jersey.
-Together, the plants comprise the second largest nuclear generating facility in the United States:
+Together, the plants comprise the fourth largest nuclear generating facility in the United States:

 - Generates about 40% of New Jersey’s electricity, enough to power three million homes.